 Another poll just a year later, by a larger sample of people, said that 48 percent of their marketers would increase their budget for influencer-based marketing.

-From the same year, we have research done with 14,000 respondents which show a lot of interesting info proving that influencer marketing is effective.
+From the same year, research conducted with 14,000 respondents showed a lot of interesting info proving that influencer marketing is effective.

 70 percent of millennial consumers from that report say their shopping choices are influenced by the recommendation of their peers.

 A more recent survey shows us that out of those marketers who used social media influencer marketing, 92 percent found it to be a useful tool.

 Fyre Festival Social Media Influencer Scandal: What You Can Learn From A Disaster

 The media attention fanned the flames of this as 63 influencers were used to promote this event, one notably earning $250k for a single plug on their social media page.